 Written tutor feedback on assignments provides you with individual tuition and guidance.
 Modules at higher levels build on the foundations developed in recommended pre-requisite modules at lower levels.

 Some Level 1 modules have an examination, as do most modules at Levels 2 and 3.
 Generally, these permit you to bring and use the module handbook, thus reducing the need for memorisation and concentrating on your ability to apply concepts and techniques and express them clearly and coherently.
 For each individual module, you must pass both the continuous assessment and the examination (or end-of-module assessment) in order to obtain a pass.
 At Level 2 and above, your pass will be graded, and the grades will contribute to the determination of the class of Honours degree that you are awarded.

 Skills are taught and assessed throughout the programme.
-Problem solving as described above is assessed, particularly in the Applied Mathematics part of the programme (and the Statistics modules if you choose them).
+Problem solving as described above is assessed, particularly in the Applied Mathematics part of the programme.

 The use of computing and IT is developed and assessed throughout this qualification.